Big Brothers Big Sisters of Middle Tennessee

-As a youth serving agency, we work at the request of the young people enrolled in our programs to find them the mentors that they want and need – mentors that can ignite their potential and have lived experience that youth can identify with.
+As a youth-serving agency, we work at the request of the young people enrolled in our programs to find them the mentors that they want and need – mentors that can ignite their potential and have lived experiences that youth can identify.
 In order to meet the needs of our clients – the youth we serve, we have launched a new initiative: The MentorCorps Fellowship.
-The MentorCorps Fellowship is a paid fellowship that seeks to expand the impact of mentorship by matching highly-sought-after mentors with multiple youth and embedding these mentors with partner organizations to support mentoring initiatives.
+The MentorCorps Fellowship is a paid fellowship that seeks to expand the impact of mentorship by matching highly sought-after mentors with multiple youths and embedding these mentors with partner organizations to support mentoring initiatives.

 To this end, we are excited to partner with Metro Nashville Public Schools (MNPS) to support mentoring in schools through the TN Safe Schools Mentoring initiative.
 This MNPS Rites of Passage MentorCorps Fellow will promote the success of youth in Metro Nashville Public Schools through a combination of one-to-one and group mentoring.
 Through meaningful, engaging, and culturally competent interactions, a MentorCorps Fellow will:

 - Build healthy relationships with youth in 1:1 matches to promote positive development,

 - Facilitate trauma-informed groups of “tier two” students following the Rites of Passage curriculum.